 In the 19th century, adventurers acquired some of these dogs to help them on expeditions to the North and South Poles.
 Norwegian explorer Fridtjof Nansen chose Sammies for his trip to the North Pole in 1893 because of their endurance and trainability.
-Although his trip was not successful (he didn’t pack enough food), the dogs proved to be excellent sled dogs.
+Although his trip was not successful for a number of reasons, the dogs proved to be excellent sled dogs.

 The Samoyed is a spitz breed, meaning they’re part of group of dogs closely related to wolves.
-You can always spot one by their fox-like faces and curly tails (other examples include shiba inus, American akitas, and chow chows).
+You can always spot one by their fox-like faces and curly tails (other examples include shiba inus, American Akitas, and chow chows).
 In 2011 scientists discovered a 33,000-year-old fossil of a dog.
 The fossil—named the ‘Altai dog’ after the mountain range it was discovered on—is from a dog/wolf hybrid that seems to have been more dog than wolf.
 After conducting DNA testing, researchers found that the modern breed most closely related to this ancient hybrid is the Samoyed.

-4. THEY SING ...
+4. Samoyeds sing ...

 Possibly due to the Samoyed’s genetic closeness to wolves, the breed is known to howl.
 Their melodious yodels sound a lot like singing.
-You can get most Sammys to sing just by playing them some music or starting to howl yourself—the dogs love to harmonize.
+You can get most Sammies to sing just by playing them some music or starting to howl yourself—the dogs love to harmonize.

-5. ...
-AND SMILE.
+5. ... and smile.

 As if the singing wasn’t cute enough, the dogs also smile.
 Dubbed the “Sammy smile,” the happy dogs have lips that naturally curve upwards.
 People love the Sammy smile so much, you’re just a quick web search away from a number of photo roundups dedicated to their gleeful mugs.

 Unlike certain breeds (we’re looking at you, basset hounds), the Samoyed is a stink-free pooch.
-You don’t need to bathe Sammys as much as you would other dogs, but frequent brushings are a must to keep their fur from matting.
+You don’t need to bathe Sammies as much as you would other dogs, but frequent brushings are a must to keep their fur from matting.

 Samoyeds have a thick double coat.
 The bottom is soft and wool-like while the top is coarse and straight.
 The dogs shed so much that many owners have gotten in the habit of collecting all the excess fur.
 This surplus can be spun into a yarn that can be used to make clothing.
 The material is warm and strong (and not to mention odorless), making it a great alternative to sheep’s wool.

 You can say Sammy-ed or Sah-moy-ed; either is correct.